Jennifer Calfee, Courtroom Deputy

 NOTE: If a motion for relief from stay is set by a party in accordance with the self-calendaring procedure more than 30 days after the date the motion is filed, the court deems that the party has waived the 30-day limitation established by 11.U.S.C.
 Sec.
 362(e) and will enter an order to that effect if requested by debtor.

-Preliminary hearings on Motions for Relief from Stay (all chapters) will be heard at 9:30 a.m.
+2. Preliminary hearings on Motions for Relief from Stay (all chapters) will be heard at 9:30 a.m. on the designated dates below.

 Motions Filed Between